-Katherine Miller was still covered through her parents’ health insurance when her menstrual cycle became unbearable.
-She spent her 26th birthday undergoing surgery for painful cysts that caused to her to miss several days of work every month.
+Katharine Miller was still covered through her parents’ health insurance when her menstrual cycle became unbearable.
+She spent her 26th birthday undergoing surgery for uterine polyps that caused to her to miss several days of work every month.

 One day after the surgery, she lost health insurance under former the ACA.
-Miller thought her doctor — who also treated other members of her family — would continue to treat her despite the lapse in coverage.
+Miller thought her doctor would continue to treat her despite the lapse in coverage.